 The game played in the original film and book was, itself, of a modern commercial style - a "racing" board game a la Candyland or Game of Life, with ancillary cards straight out of Monopoly - which would've seemed state-of-the-art to the boys who bury the game in the first film's opening scene.
 If "Jumanji" is actually supposed to have been centuries old even then, it had probably only recently transformed from a previous format - a chessboard, backgammon board, Snakes And Ladders, or possibly just cards - and may ultimately have gone through dozens of iterations over the generations.
 Its actual origins may have been as something like Mancala or Shax (note that the Real Life animals it evokes are distinctly African), or possibly Mehen if a "racing game" configuration is its default arrangement.

 - This actually makes even more sense when you remember that the animals in the game are not realistic — they look and act like the animals in Darkest Africa fiction, from the vicious, man-eating lions to the sadistic monkeys.
-Jumanji was a jungle game for jungle players, became Zathura to attract space players, has become a video game for the modern generation (albeit still catching up in terms of console design, but we all start somewhere)... who knows what it could have been, or could yet be?
+Jumanji was a board game for board game players, has become a video game for the 90s generation... who knows what it could have been, or could yet be?

 Literally everything about the game screams Anansi the trickster god

 - The game is a part of the pot containing all the worlds wisdom that Anansi dropped and broke.
 The wisdom and pot were swept out to sea and spread around the world.
 We have TWO eldritch games as far as we know; Jumanji and Zathura... and those may not be the only ones out there.

 - Jumanji supposedly means "Many Effects" in Zulu.
 Anansi had power over stories so the game COULD be a sentient choose your own adventure story that gained form somehow.